ncutixavier/ncutixavier/README.md

 # Hi there 👋

 ### I am Ncuti Xavier.
-I am a software Developer based in Kigali, Rwanda.
+A software Developer based in Kigali, Rwanda.

 - 🔭 I’m currently working on different project with different stack such as Vue Js, React, Vb Net, ...
 - 🌱 I’m currently learning Data Analytics on Coursena in partnership with Google Grow Skills.